-The decision to set up a scientific committee follows the accreditation of the Country Water Partnership in June 2020.
-The members were unanimously chosen by the members of the CWP’s steering committee following a secret ballot election during which all interested candidates provided more insights to their skills set and perspectives.
-After deliberations, Mrs. KIELE MBEMBA was elected chair of the Scientific and Technical Committee.
-Following her as vice-president is Dr. Jean Bienvenu DINGA, a teacher/researcher at the Marien NGOUABI University and Director of Water Resources at the Institute of Research in Natural and Exact Sciences.
-Mr. Daniel TSATOU, a sociologist was elected rapporteur of the committee of five members .
+The decision to set up a Techinical committee follows the accreditation of the Country Water Partnership in June 2020.
+The members were unanimously chosen by the members of the CWP’s Steering Committee following a secret ballot election during which all interested candidates provided more insights to their skills set and perspectives.
+After deliberations, Mrs. KIELE MBEMBA was elected chair of the five member Technical Committee, while Dr. Jean Bienvenu DINGA,a teacher/researcher, will occupy the position of Vice-Chair, and Mr. Daniel TSATOU, a sociologist, will be the rapporteur.

 Who is Dr. Kiele Molingo?